 PARTITION BY (date_part);

-METADATA$PARTITION_LIST_COL1is a placeholder pseudo column for the partitioning column.- Initially, the external table does not have any file metadata, so you need to manually add partitions.
+METADATA$PARTITION_LIST_COL1is a placeholder pseudo column for the partitioning column.- Initially, the external table does not have file metadata, so you need to manually add partitions.

 Adding a partition: